vicsz/mla-c01-study-notes/README.md

 - Profile training jobs with **SageMaker Debugger** to find bottlenecks.
 - **Improve I/O performance** by moving S3 training data to **FSx for Lustre**:
   - FSx for Lustre automatically links with S3 and offers high-throughput, low-latency access to data.
+- Automatically trigger training when new data is uploaded to S3:
+  - Use EventBridge to kick off SageMaker Pipelines.

 ### Fixing Overfitting
 Symptoms: High training accuracy, poor validation/test accuracy